A series photographs taken Miller Reese Hutchison gives almost complete

 This department was the major installation during Period and occupied most

-of the floor.
+area and the central partition (see figure 137).
 The function the storage battery test department was test the

 new alkaline iron nickel storage batteries which were suffering from loss of